pixielabs/cavy/README.md

 Cavy next.

 ## 💯 Contributing
+When making changes to Cavy, it's useful to have the [CavyTester](/test/CavyTester) app running in development for regression testing.

+Follow the instructions [in this README](/test/CavyTester/README.md) on how to get the tester app running against a local version of the Cavy library.

+Here you'll also find instructions on adding new test cases to ensure your functionality is fully tested.
+Please do this :)

 Before contributing, please read the [code of conduct](CODE_OF_CONDUCT.md).

 - Check out the latest master to make sure the feature hasn't been implemented